 Digital payments save you from long queues of ATMs and banks.
 Because, if you pay digitally, you won’t need to withdraw cash from your account.
 It also lots of time and a little bit money as well.

-Different Types of Digital Payments:
+Different Types of Digital Payments in 2019

 From commonly used cards to newly launched UPI, digital payments has many types of payment.
 Some modes meant for tech-savvies and some for less-technical persons.
 Below are the different modes of digital payments.